sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 Object-oriented designers use the word _cohesion_ to describe the concept.
 The Single Responsibility Principle (SRP) does not require that a class does only one very narrow thing or that it changes for only a single nitpicky reason.
 SRP instead requires that a class is cohesive.
 Everything the class does must be highly related to its purpose.

+The responsibility of the `Gear` class could be described as "Calculate the ratio between two toothed sprockets".
+This means that the class, in its current shape does too much.
+Maybe it could be described as "Calculate the effect that a gear has on a bicyle".
+This takes `gear_inches` back on solid ground, but `tire` size is still quite shaky.

+The class does not feel right. `Gear` has more than one responsibility but it's not obvious what should be done.

 ### Determining When to Make Design Decisions